sduynk/UR5e_Robot-in_fumehood_with_laser_enclosure/README.md

 An earlier RG2-based socket-control implementation was used during development.

 This legacy RG2 code is not included in this repository because the final workflow uses the UR5e arm with a Robotiq gripper and the `UR_tasks_seda_camera.py` / `UR_Functions.py` control structure.

+## Other Files
+README.md: This file, providing an overview of the project. requirements.txt: Lists the dependencies required to run the project.

+## Authors
+Xhengxue Zhao (xx) Seda Uyanik (seda.uyanik@liverpool.ac.uk)

+## License
+Distributed under the Unlicense License.
+See LICENSE.txt for more information.